nmartinez23/JS-Testing/README.md

 This is a unit testing project I have completed.
-Passing tests have been written for the methods of forEach, filter, map and reduce. testing git commits
+Passing tests have been written for the methods of forEach, filter, map and reduce.

 Please see https://github.com/joewalnes/jstinytest for the original source.